AJenbo/DiabloGrooboAnalysis/readme.md

 ## Response from speedrunning community

-Members of the _Diablo_ speedrunning community independently responded to this analysis by engaging in a renewed effort to perform a set-seed, single segment run of _Diablo_ using valid game seed `761519344`, with Funkmastermp achieving a total time of 5:57 and [xavier_sp ultimately achieving a time of 5:00.87](https://www.youtube.com/watch?v=bXG1vW6VEKA), or 04:36 as timed by an SDA verifier using modern SDA timing methodology.
+Members of the _Diablo_ speedrunning community independently responded to this analysis by engaging in a renewed effort to perform a set-seed, single segment run of _Diablo_ using valid game seed `761519344`, with Funkmastermp achieving a total time of 5:57 in early routing attempts and [xavier_sp ultimately achieving a time of 5:00.87](https://www.youtube.com/watch?v=bXG1vW6VEKA), or 04:36 as timed by an SDA verifier using modern SDA timing methodology.

-Additionally, the team created a preliminary [Tool-Assisted Speedrun of _Diablo_ version 1.04](https://youtu.be/F9mn5CpQCFw) in 3:10.92 using 2009 SDA timing which demonstrates a single game seed of _Diablo_ can theoretically be beaten faster than the timing applied to Groobo's run at the time it was submitted.
+Additionally, the team created a preliminary [Tool-Assisted Speedrun of _Diablo_ version 1.04](https://youtu.be/F9mn5CpQCFw) in 3:10.92 using 2009 SDA timing which demonstrates a single game seed of _Diablo_ can theoretically be beaten faster than the timing applied to Groobo's run at the time it was submitted in preparation for the [DEF CON](https://youtu.be/3ajRxhARz3M) talk.
+The team subsequently [submitted an optimized TAS to TASVideos](https://tasvideos.org/9396S) with an SDA timing of 1:46.

 ## Media coverage